QuadnucYard/typst-hypraw/README.md

 ````

 See `examples/` directory for complete styling implementation.

+We do not provide any official CSS styles to maintain a minimal package size.
+You can copy our example styles from `examples/` and adapt them to your needs.

 **Important**: `hypraw` is stateless and should only be used once per document.
 It applies globally to all code blocks in the document.
 Multiple `#show: hypraw` calls are unnecessary and should be avoided.